Pressure Washing and Soft Washing

 5. Cleaning agents

-Cleaning products, such as 30-Seconds on gutter facing and siding, or certain acids for stone and concrete, can be applied.
+Cleaning products, such as 30-Seconds on gutter facing and siding, or certain acids for stone and concrete, can be applied and it works well to get rid of mold and mildew also.
 They have the sole purpose of minimizing the amount of pressure required to get the job done right.
 Why is this important?
 Because too much pressure can damage the surface.
 We aim to be good stewards of our planet.
 This includes being good stewards about your expensive and hard-earned resources (have you paid for a new roof lately?).
 Sometimes this requires using a little more cleaning agent and little less pressure.
 While we leave the ultimate decisions up to you about what cleaning agents we use, we make our recommendations to reduce the overall damage to your home, property, and the planet.

-Pressure washing can improve the appearance of almost any surface, whether it’s concrete, aggregate, stone, brick, aluminum, steel, wood, paint, composite decking, or composition roofing (just to name a few).
+Pressure washers can help with improving the appearance of almost any surface, whether it’s concrete, aggregate, stone, brick, aluminum, steel, wood, paint, composite decking, or composition roofing (just to name a few).
 Steel and aluminum can withstand a great amount of pressure with little or no wear.
 Concrete, aggregate, and stone can be cleaned at 3000 PSI annually or every other year.
 Painted surfaces, fences, vinyl, and composite decking (e.g. Trex brand) should all be washed with a cleaning agent and a bare minimum of pressure.
 Please see our roof care section for information about roof washing.

-With the exceptions of freezing weather and lightning, pressure washing can be done safely in almost any sort of weather.
+With the exceptions of freezing weather and lightning, pressure washers suggest that it can be done safely in almost any sort of weather.

-While most pressure washing is on the ground and easily accessible, some is higher up and may require ladders, roof hooks, harnessing, and ropes.
+Usually, the pressure washers are used on the ground and easily accessible, some is higher up and may require ladders, roof hooks, harnessing, and ropes.